Motavizumab

 Motavizumab (proposed INN, trade name Numax) is a humanized monoclonal antibody.
 It is being investigated by MedImmune (today a subsidiary of AstraZeneca) for the prevention of respiratory syncytial virus infection in high-risk infants.
-As of September 2009, it is undergoing Phase II and III clinical trials.
+As of September 2009, it was undergoing Phase II and III clinical trials.

-In June 2010, the FDA Antiviral Drugs Advisory Committee declined to endorse MedImmune's request for licensure of Motavizumab in a 14 to 3 decision.
-The members of that panel cited several reasons for the decision, and many were concerned that "we're not looking at a product that has evidence of superiority in terms of efficacy" when compared to the already available monoclonal antibody Palivizumab.
+In June 2010, the FDA Antiviral Drugs Advisory Committee declined to endorse MedImmune's request for licensure of motavizumab in a 14 to 3 decision.
+The members of that panel cited several reasons for the decision, and many were concerned that "we're not looking at a product that has evidence of superiority in terms of efficacy" when compared to the already available monoclonal antibody palivizumab.

-In December 2010, AstraZeneca in a stock market statement stated that it would be writing down $445m (£286m) after discontinuing a key development programme for Motavizumab.
-The company stated that it would no longer develop Motavizumab for the prevention of respiratory syncytial virus (RSV), and as a result was withdrawing its licence application to the US Food and Drug Administration.
-It added that it would continue to develop Motavizumab for other treatments of RSV.
+In December 2010, AstraZeneca in a stock market statement stated that it would be writing down $445m (£286m) after discontinuing a key development program for motavizumab.
+The company stated that it would no longer develop motavizumab for the prevention of respiratory syncytial virus (RSV), and as a result was withdrawing its licence application to the US Food and Drug Administration.
+It added that it would continue to develop motavizumab for other treatments of RSV.